vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### Sober called a termination without an active exception / Sober crashed by the Xorg server

-Unfortunately a root cause for this issue is yet to be identified.
+There are various variants where Xorg crashes Sober.

+Unfortunately, we have no idea what is causing most of the variants.
+However, a specific Xorg crash is caused when Roblox was attempting to call Vulkan with invalid parameters, mostly on Nvidia GPUs.

-For some reason, we are beginning to recieve elevated reports of Sober sometimes crashing in Xorg sessions beginning in the week of July 7th.
+> We have been receiving elevated reports of Sober sometimes crashing in Xorg sessions beginning in the week of July 7th.

 #### Solution